ptr727/DWSpectrum/README.md

   - Use the cloud account for license enforcement, not the hardware that dynamically changes in Docker environments.
 - Figure out how to automatically detect when new [NxWitness](https://nxvms.com/download/linux) or [DWSpectrum](https://dwspectrum.digital-watchdog.com/download/linux) releases are published, and update the container.
 Possibly parsing the readme file for version information, and using a webhook to kick the build.
 - Figure out how to use `--no-install-recommends` to make the image smaller.
 Currently we get a `OCI runtime create failed` error if it is used, probably missing some required but unspecified dependencies.
+- Figure out how to create symbolic links to `/config` from `/opt/digitalwatchdog/mediaserver/` in the docker file, before the config directory is mounted.